wexiicek/REACT-TS-STARTER/README.md

-# Thesis Frontend
+# WEX REACT TS STARTER TEMPALTE

-This is a TypeScript-React frontend app for my diploma thesis.
+This is a TypeScript-React frontend template.